Home » Regimental History

 From March 1915 to November 1918, two Battalions of the London Irish Rifles gained 25 Battle Honours in actions across northern France, Belgium, Greece, and in the Middle East.

-From November 1942 to May 1945, two Battalions of the London Irish Rifles gained 40 battle honours in actions throughout the Middle East, North Africa, Sicily and mainland Italy, before taking part in post war peace keeping duties in northern Italy and Austria.
+From November 1942 to May 1945, two Battalions of the London Irish Rifles gained 40 battle honours in actions throughout the Middle East, North Africa, Sicily and peninsular Italy before taking part in post war peace keeping duties in northern Italy and southern Austria.